Sensational Five Day Scotland Tour - a journey of discovery, of our history, scenery and culture

 Day 3: Oban to Inverness

-Oban, Kilchurn Castle, Rannoch Moor, Glencoe, The Great Glen, Fort Augustus, Invermoriston Falls, Urquhart Castle, Loch Ness
+Oban, Castle Stalker Viewpoint, Glencoe, The Great Glen, Fort Augustus, Invermoriston Falls, Urquhart Castle, Loch Ness

-Relax, and take some time out to explore Oban, (little bay in Gaelic), a bustling historical town, and gateway to the isles.
+Relax, and take some time out to explore Oban, (a little bay in Gaelic), a bustling historical town, and gateway to the isles.
 You can browse the boutique shops, climb up to the famous tower, or even enjoy a visit to the 1790 Oban Whisky Distillery.

 Having enjoyed spending some time in the morning exploring Oban, we set off travelling North to Inverness, the capital of the Highlands.

-We arrive at the often described, ‘eerie’ Glencoe.
-This dramatic and overwhelming mountainous site, is steeped in clan history and the heart wrenching woes of the massacre of the McDonald clan, by the Campbell’s.
-You will stop in the ‘weeping glen’ to savour the atmospheric conditions and listen to stories about the ‘Massacre of Glencoe’
+This dramatic and overwhelming mountainous site is steeped in clan history and the heart-wrenching woes of the massacre of the McDonald Clan, by the ruthless Campbells.
+We will stop in the ‘weeping glen’ to absorb the atmospheric ambience, and listen to stories about the ‘Massacre of Glencoe’

-After lunch at the Clachaig Inn, situated in the very heart of Glencoe, your 5 day trip of Scotland ventures through Scotland’s Great Glen.
+After lunch at the Clachaig Inn, situated in the very heart of Glencoe, your 5-day Scotland Trip ventures through Scotland’s Great Glen.
 This geological fault line bisects the Scottish Highlands into the Grampian Mountains, to the South East.
 Gaze in awe at the scintillating scenery as we tour through 62 miles (100 km) of the Great Glen, from Fort William to Inverness on the edge of the Moray Firth.

-Time allowing, you have the option to visit the picturesque Caledonian Canal at Fort Augustus, Invermoriston Falls or Urquhart Castle on Loch Ness before settling at your accommodation in Inverness.
+Time permitting, you have the option to visit the picturesque Caledonian Canal at Fort Augustus, Invermoriston Falls or Urquhart Castle on Loch Ness before settling at your accommodation in Inverness.